xuantiep/xdeb-org/content/post/content-security-policy-headers-matomo-piwik-hugo.md

 ~~~~

 1. Default policy is to only allow resources from self.
+2. Allow connects from self, our own Matomo site and from the Google analytic site.
-2. Allow loading iframes from Google, Youtube, Vimeo and Ted.
+3. Allow loading iframes from Google, Youtube, Vimeo and Ted.
 This allows for videos and maps from these sites.
-3. Allow images from self, any https source and data schema.
+4. Allow images from self, any https source and data schema.
-4. Allow media from self and any https source.
+5. Allow media from self and any https source.
-5. Do not allow any objects, highly advisable.
+6. Do not allow any objects, highly advisable.
-6. Allow scripts from self, our own Matomo site and from the Google analytic site.
+7. Allow scripts from self, our own Matomo site and from the Google analytic site.
-7. Allow styles from self and inline.
+8. Allow styles from self and inline.
 The last is needed for Google maps.

 Allowing loading images and media from everywhere is convenient but others will make another choice.
 The unsafe-inline option for styles could be limited to only the sites that use Google maps and other services that need it.